-Fig. 9: Evolution of the instantaneous switching frequency (kHz) at nominal speed and torque for the ANPC inverter over 1 ms. The red stars indicate the occurrence of deadlocks.
+Fig. 10: Evolution of the instantaneous switching frequency (kHz) at nominal speed and torque for the ANPC inverter over 1 ms. The switching horizon 'SSE' is used along with the pulse number d = 6.
+The red stars indicate the occurrence of deadlocks.

 This excessive redundancy in the voltage vectors leads to deadlocks, which can be resolved by adding a penalty on the highest and lowest common mode levels.
-As is indicated in Fig. 10, this approach works well, removing all deadlocks at low speed.
+As is indicated in Fig. 11, this approach works well, removing all deadlocks at low speed.